What Are Lines Of Symmetry In Math

 Q: How can I find the line of symmetry in a complex shape?

 A: Start by visually inspecting the shape for any obvious lines of symmetry.
-Then, try folding the shape along the suspected line to see if the two halves match perfectly.
+Also, then, try folding the shape along the suspected line to see if the two halves match perfectly.
 You can also use a mirror to visually confirm your findings.
 For more complex shapes, you may need to use mathematical analysis.

 Q: Is symmetry important in real life?